 Social skills are another important building block for resilience.
 They include the skills needed to make and keep friends, sort out conflict, and cooperate and work well in a team or group.

-When your child has good relationships at school and gets involved in community groups, sports teams or arts activities, she has more chances to develop connections and a sense of belonging.
+When your child has good relationships at school and gets involved in community groups, sports teams or arts activities, he has more chances to develop connections and a sense of belonging.

 Helpful and optimistic thinking

-Resilience is about being realistic, thinking rationally, looking on the bright side, finding the positives, expecting things to go well and moving forward, even when things are bad.
+Resilience is about being realistic, thinking rationally, looking on the bright side, finding the positives, expecting things to go well and moving forward, even when things seem bad.

-If your child’s being hard on herself (for example, ‘I’m scared of public speaking’), you could suggest more helpful self-talk instead.
+If your child is being hard on herself – for example, ‘I’m going to die of embarrassment speaking in front of my class’ – you could suggest more helpful self-talk instead.
 For example, your child could try saying, ‘Public speaking isn’t my favourite thing, but I’ll be able to cope’.

 Talking and working together to find solutions can help your child be more resilient.
-And having a problem-solving method is one way for your child to feel she has the power to get through bad times.
-Our problem-solving with teenagers article takes you and your child through the steps.
+And having a problem-solving method is one way for your child to feel she has the power to get through challenging times.

 - doing things you love and enjoy